 Reducing Risk for Your Small Business

-Only a business owner fully understands the commitment and investment that goes into building a business.
+Only a business owner fully understands the commitment and investment into building a business.
 Having the right insurance coverage helps protect the investment of time, money – and dreams – that you’ve made.
 You’ve probably already thought of some of the risks and may even have a business insurance policy that covers your business property and some business-related liability – but there may still be some exposures.
 Here are some ways you help you in reducing risk.

 If you’re in the business of giving advice, you’ll want to ask your broker about professional liability insurance.
 This essential coverage protects your business if your actions (or inactions) cause a financial loss to a client or customer.